 At this point, we can be fairly sure an 8-inch Galaxy Note tablet is a thing that's happening.
 It has shown up in numerous benchmarks (as the GT-N5100), and supposedly packs a 1280x800 LCD display, which we can all but guarantee will be of the Wacom variety.

 Now, Samsung's head of mobile JK Shin has allegedly confirmed the device's existence to Korean news outlet iNews24.
 The announcement was made at an invitation-only dinner with some of Samsung's newly-promoted high-level officers.
-Also on the list were a few members of the Korean press.
-At some point, Shin revealed to iNews that the 8-inch Note would be revealed at MWC in Barcelona, late next month.
 Read More

 As we move past CES and ever closer to MWC (Mobile World Congress) at the end of February, the internet leak factory isn't giving us much of a lull in production.
 Today's story comes courtesy of evleaks at UnwiredView, and let's be honest: it's a tantalizing one.
 Take a looksee.

 This is supposedly a rendering of HTC's upcoming flagship phone, widely thought to be codenamed 'M7.'
 As evleaks points out, though, there are a few discrepancies here which are noteworthy.
 Read More

 You know, for an underdog, Pantech has been proving it knows how to put out some pretty decent, affordable hardware as of late.
 Just two days ago, it unearthed the upcoming Discover for AT&T, and now a leak of what appears to be the VZW equivalent – the Perception – just showed up in a leak over at Unwired View.

 Much like it's Big Blue-powered cousin, the Perception is said to be packing a 720p display and 1.5GHz quad-core Snapdragon S4.
 Read More